_images/logo_large.png

 Licensing#

-Since version 0.4.0, CEBRA is open source software under an Apache 2.0 license.
+The ideas presented in our package are currently patent pending (Patent No. WO2023143843).
+Since version 0.4.0, CEBRA’s source is licenced under an Apache 2.0 license.
 Prior versions 0.1.0 to 0.3.1 were released for academic use only.

 Please see the full license file on Github for further information.